zdata-inc/cookiecutter-data-science/README.md

 this.
 It used nox to run what is in `noxfile.py` when commits are pushed. nox will run all the pytest test cases that aren't marked with the `@pytest.mark.slow` decorator.
-Slow test cases that shouldn't be run when each commit is pushed should recieve this mark.
+Slow test cases that shouldn't be run when each commit is pushed should receive this mark.

 ## The resulting directory structure